1coderookie/Kobra2Insights/docs/firmware/fw_klipper.md

 # Klipper (MOD)

-Can you run [Klipper](https://www.klipper3d.org/) on the stock mainboard of the Kobra 2 Neo?
+Can you run [Klipper](https://www.klipper3d.org/) on the stock mainboard of the Kobra 2?
 Oh yes, you can!

-The GigaDevice "GD32F303" being used on the stock mainboard is supported by the Klipper firmware.
+The "Huada HC32F460" MCU being used on the stock mainboard is supported by the Klipper firmware.

 ??? tip "Important Information To Be Aware Of"